 Multi-product contract discounts are quite common in the health care and other industries because they can promote competition and can help suppliers lower the costs of health care by offering lower prices to hospitals that prefer to standardize their purchases using a single supplier's products.
 Vizient carefully assesses all proposed multi-product proposals in an effort to avoid those that would unreasonably limit member choice or flexibility, prevent innovative technology from reaching members, or unreasonably foreclose competition.
 Multi-product packages that combine clinical preference and non-clinical preference categories are not offered.
-However, multi-product packages for a group of functionally-related products may be offered when consistent with the overriding objective to provide members with the most innovative, cost-effective products possible.
+However, multi-product packages for a group of functionally-related products may be offered (i) when members typically procure such functionally-related products together in the marketplace and (ii) when consistent with the overriding objective to provide members with the most innovative, cost-effective products possible.